 The nature of the workplace has changed hugely in the past couple of years.
 The transition from working in a physical office environment to working from home has been a rapid one.
-As a result, many people are now taking their working from home experience to the next level with a fully insulated garden office.
+As a result, many people are now taking their working from home experience to the next level with a fully insulated garden office or a premium insulated garden room.

 Working From Home in a Garden Office